Butler vs. Georgetown Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Butler Performance Insights

+- The Bulldogs outscore opponents by 14.6 points per game (scoring 84.7 points per game to rank 27th in college basketball while giving up 70.1 per contest to rank 162nd in college basketball) and have a +161 scoring differential overall.

+- Butler wins the rebound battle by 2.8 boards on average.
+It collects 38.4 rebounds per game, which ranks 102nd in college basketball, while its opponents pull down 35.6 per outing.

-- Butler connects on 8.6 three-pointers per game (84th in college basketball) compared to its opponents' 7.6.
-It shoots 35.7% from deep while its opponents hit 30.5% from long range.
+- Butler knocks down 8.6 three-pointers per game (86th in college basketball), while its opponents have made 7.6 on average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.